AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 | stm0 | control2  | 0 |
 | stm0 | control3  | 0 |

-For the mock STM for samples without added STMs, all values should be set to 0.
+For the mock STM for samples without added STMs, all values should be set to 0, as shown in the above table.

 ### General usage, output and terminology